SharkBeard/cma-code-challenge/README.md

 The `/src` directory contains the code use to build this project

 ### /dist
-The `/dist` directory has the final compiled solution that you can run in your browser without any installation.
+The `/dist` directory has the final compiled solution that you can run in your browser after copying to a web server.

 ### /lib
 The `/lib` directory has the files given to start off the challenge.